openairinterface/oai-cn5g-fed/docs/ETHERNET_PDU_SESSIONS.md

 First, we need to configure the subscriber database to support Ethernet PDU sessions.
 Update your database with a UE subscription that includes PDU session type "ETHERNET".

- In the table `SessionManagementSubscriptionData` add below entries.
+ In the table `SessionManagementSubscriptionData` in [oai_db2.sql](../docker-compose/database/oai_db2.sql) add below entries.
 Execute the following SQL statement to insert a UE with Ethernet PDU session support:

 ```sql
 INSERT INTO `SessionManagementSubscriptionData` (`ueid`, `servingPlmnid`, `singleNssai`, `dnnConfigurations`) VALUES